CenterForOpenScience/ROSIEBot/README.md

 **`--verify`**

 Verify the completeness of the mirror.
 See below for steps.
-This process also requires the .json file described for the resume process.
+This process also requires a .json file in the form described in the resume step, and `--rt=<INT>`, where `<INT>` is the desired number of retries.

 ## Verification Steps